Far-Beyond-Dev/Horizon/README.md

 ## GORC System

 The Game Object Replication Channels (GORC) system manages real-time synchronization of game objects between server and clients.
-This system is essential for maintaining consistent game state in multiplayer environments where multiple players interact with shared game objects.
+This system is essential for maintaining consistent game state in large scale multiplayer environments where many players interact with shared game objects.

 ### Spatial Partitioning